Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \begin{proof} Let $r$ be a natural integer.
-Assume there exists a $(1,r)-$ftss algorithm $\mathcal{A}$ for the minimal \textbf{AU} under a weakly fair daemon.
-By Lemma \ref{lem:impWFMin}, an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $H_{p}=H_{p'}$.
+Assume there exists a universal $(1,r)-$ftss algorithm $\mathcal{A}$ for the minimal \textbf{AU} under a weakly fair daemon.
+By Lemma \ref{lem:impWFMin}, an arbitrary processor $p$ is not enabled for $\mathcal{A}$ if it has only one neighbor $p'$ and if $c_{p}=c_{p'}$.

 Let $G$ be a network reduced to a chain of 2 processors $p$ and $p'$.
-Let $\gamma$ be a configuration of $G$ in which $H_{p}=H_{p'}$ and no crashed processor.
-Notice that no processor is enabled in $\gamma$ which contradicts the liveness property of $\mathcal{A}$ and proves the result. \end{proof}
+Let $\gamma$ be a configuration of $G$ where $c_{p}=c_{p'}$ with no crashed processor.
+Notice that no processor is enabled in $\gamma$ that contradicts the liveness property of $\mathcal{A}$ and proves the result. \end{proof}

-The second main result of this section is that there exists no $(1,r)-$ftss algorithm for priority \textbf{AU} under a weakly fair daemon for any natural number $r$ (see Proposition \ref{prop:impWFPri}).
+The second main result of this section is that there exists no universal $(1,r)-$ftss algorithm for priority \textbf{AU} under a weakly fair daemon for any natural number $r$ (see Proposition \ref{prop:impWFPri}).

-To prove this result by contradiction we construct an execution (allowed by a weakly fair scheduler) starting from the configuration $\gamma_{0}^{0}$ shown in Figure \ref{fig:Figure2}.
-We prove that this execution starves $p_{r+1}$ which contradicts the liveness property of the algorithm.
+We prove this result by contradiction.
+We construct an execution starting from the configuration $\gamma_{0}^{0}$ shown in Figure \ref{fig:Figure2} allowed by a weakly fair scheduler.
+We prove that this execution starves $p_{r+1}$ that contradicts the liveness property of the algorithm.